MatejStrlek/TouristApp-flutter/README.md

 - The app leverages asynchronous communication with external services using Retrofit/Dio for networking, ensuring a smooth experience while waiting for tasks to complete.
 - The **Hive database** is used for local storage of favorite items and user settings, with advanced object-relational mapping to handle data relationships efficiently.

+### Email Verification and Password Reset

+- **Email Verification**: Upon registration, users will receive a verification email to confirm their account.
+- **Password Reset**: Users can reset their password by receiving a reset link via email, ensuring a secure and convenient recovery process.

 ### Permissions and Notifications